 - Hewlett Packard 12C (including the HP 12C Platinum, 12C Platinum 25th anniversary edition, 12C 30th anniversary edition, and HP 12C Prestige).

-Although most candidates prefer TI BA II Plus Professional, we recommend you to think it through and get the one that meets your preferences.
-Choose the calculator before you start your exam preparation and take your calculator to your exam (the same one you were practicing with).
+Although the majority of candidates prefer TI BA II Plus Professional, we recommend you to choose a calculator that meets your preferences.
+Below, we describe both types of approved calculators.
+Get yourself an approved calculator way before your CFA exam and use it oftentimes during your exam preparation.
+Also, bring your calculator on the exam day (the same one you were practicing with).

 Here are some pros and cons of the most frequently selected models:

 - has stats worksheet,